NFL To Review COVID-19 Protocol Enforcement With Packers

 No surprises here, but the NFL appears to be reassessing how it enforces its COVID-19 protocols.

-Six players were added to the NFL’s Reserve/COVID-19 list Wednesday after testing positive for the virus — including Aaron Rogers, who lead many to believe he was vaccinated.
+Six players were added to the NFL’s Reserve/COVID-19 list Wednesday after testing positive for the virus — including Aaron Rodgers, who lead many to believe he was vaccinated.

 As the world waits to see if any punishment gets imposed on the Packers, NFL spokesperson Brian McCarthy shared the league will be evaluating its protocols.